Run a 90-Day Career Reset - A Playbook You Can Actually Finish

 - Proof reduces assumptions.

 Short answer: Yes.
-Start with the Career Clarity Quiz and run a resume scan to remove formatting issues and clarify role signal before you apply.
+Start with a free snapshot and run a resume scan to remove formatting issues and clarify role signal before you apply.

 Sources and references